 The Serch Bythol comprises two Trinity Knots.
 They are connected side-by-side and present a graceful flow of continual, infinite lines complete with a circle around the center.
 This fusion of Trinity Knots symbolizes the ultimate unity of mind, body and spirit between two people.
 In this way, the power behind the Trinity Knot doubles.

-The Serch Bythol is a design seen on many stone carvings, metal workings, and Christian manuscripts, like the Book of Kells from around 800 BCE.
+The Serch Bythol is a design seen on many stone carvings, metal workings, and Christian manuscripts, like the Book of Kells from around 800 AD.
 Some of these illustrations of the Serch Bythol also contain a circle as seen in Christian Celtic Crosses and other stone slabs.

 Symbolic Meaning and Uses